Middlewares

 7

-If not, just import your middleware in your server or edit the componentScan configuration.
+If not, just import your middleware into your server or edit the componentScan configuration.

 import {Configuration} from "@tsed/common";